 It’s true the right technique for the right person at the right time can be like magic, but no technique works for everyone all of the time.

 Having said that, I follow principles, such as the basic human needs, which help us the basic human needs, which help us to move forward.
 I have theoretical knowledge, like what depression really is and how to assist people to step out of it.
 And there are a variety of techniques that I use (for the right person at the right time).

-Below is a short explanation about some of those principles and how they work.
+Below is a short explanation of some of those principles and how they work.